knative/docs/docs/bookstore/page-0/welcome-knative-bookstore-tutorial.md

 5. [**Database Deployment**](../page-5//deploy-database-service.md){:target="_blank"}: Understand the deployment of an in-memory PostgreSQL instance using a plain Kubernetes deployment.

-6. [**Advanced event filtering**](../page-6/advanced-event-filtering.md){:target="_blank"}: Integrate all components by receiving "analyzed reviews" via Broker (using a trigger) and storing them into the database.
+6. [**Advanced event filtering**](../page-6/advanced-event-filtering.md){:target="_blank"}: Integrate all components by receiving "analyzed reviews" via Broker (using a Trigger) and storing them into the database.
 This includes learning about Triggers and Filters.

-7. [**Connect with External Services/API**](../page-7/slack-sink-learning-knative-eventing-and-apache-camel-K-integration.md){:target="_blank"}: Learn how to connect your application with external services and APIs using Knative Eventing and Apache Camel-K integrations.
+7. [**Connect with External Services/API**](../page-7/slack-sink-learning-knative-eventing-and-apache-camel-K-integration.md){:target="_blank"}: Learn how to connect your application with external services and APIs using Knative Eventing and Apache Camel K integrations.

 8. [**Extra Challenges**](../extra-challenge/README.md){:target="_blank"}: Additional challenges to test your understanding of the concepts learned in the tutorial.